-21. Fireblocking shall be provided to cut off all concealed draft openings (both vertical and horizontal) and to form an effective fire barrier between stories, and between a top story and the roof space.
-Wood fireblocking shall be 2 inches nominal thickness, or two thicknesses of 1 inch nominal lumber with broken lap joints, or 23/32" wood structural panels with joints backed by 23/32 wood structural panels or 3/4 inch particleboard with joints backed with same material, 1/2" gypsum board, 1⁄4" cement-based millboard or other noncombustible material securely fastened in place.
-Where unfaced fiberglass is used as fireblocking, it must fill the entire cross section of the wall cavity to a minimum height of 16".
+24. Fireblocking shall be provided to cut off all concealed draft openings (both vertical and horizontal) and to form an effective fire barrier between stories, and between a top story and the roof space.
+Wood fireblocking shall be 2 inches nominal thickness, two thicknesses of 1 inch nominal lumber with broken lap joints, 23/32 inch wood structural panels with joints backed by the same, 3/4 inch particleboard with joints backed by the same, 1/2" gypsum board, 1/4" cement-based millboard, other approved materials securely fastened in place, or cellulose insulation installed as tested in accordance with ASTM E119 or UL 263 for the specific application.
+Mineral or glass fiber batts of blankets may be used for horizontal fireblocking at 10 foot spacing in walls constructed of parallel or staggered studs.
+Where unfaced fiberglass is used as fireblocking, it must fill the entire cross section of the wall cavity to a minimum height of 16 inches.
 Sections R302.11 and R602.8